List of The Vampire Chronicles characters: Armand

-Armand is a 500-year-old vampire with the outer appearance of a cherubic adolescent boy, introduced in Interview with the Vampire (1976), When first encountered he is the leader of a coven of vampires living in a cemetery in Paris, with rituals that reflect their belief that they are damned creatures; when the coven breaks up, Armand is left with many existential questions.
-His previous life in Venice with Marius, and his capture and indoctrination by vampires there who despised Marius's optimistic manner of living, is disclosed in The Vampire Lestat (1985).
-The character is portrayed by Antonio Banderas in the 1994 film adaptation and by Assad Zaman in the television show.
+Armand is a 500-year-old vampire with the appearance of a cherubic teenage boy, introduced in Interview with the Vampire (1976).
+When first encountered he is the leader of a coven of vampires living beneath a cemetery in Paris, His coven's rituals reflect their belief that they are damned creatures who only exist to serve Satan.
+When the coven breaks up, Armand is left with many existential questions.
+His previous life in Venice with Marius and his subsequent capture and indoctrination by vampires there who despised Marius's optimistic manner of living are disclosed in The Vampire Lestat and are expanded upon in The Vampire Armand.

+The character is portrayed by Antonio Banderas in the 1994 film adaptation, by Matthew Newton in the 2002 film Queen of the Damned, and by Assad Zaman in the television show.